-- 1 3/4 cups flour
+- 1 ¾ cups flour

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 1 tablespoon sugar

-- 3/4 cup (1 1/2 sticks) cold butter, cut into 1/2 inch cubes
+- ¾ cup (1 ½ sticks) cold butter, cut into ½ inch cubes

 - 4 tablespoons ice water (approximately)

-- 1 1/2 pounds Granny Smith apples (about 3-4 apples), peeled, cored and cut into 1/8 inch slices
+- 1 ½ pounds Granny Smith apples (about 3-4 apples), peeled, cored and cut into 1/8 inch slices

-- 4 tablespoons sugar, divided
+- 5 tablespoons sugar, divided

 - 1 teaspoon finely grated lemon peel

-- 1/4 cup apricot preserves, peach jam, or in my case some homemade peach-apricot jam
+- ¼ cup apricot preserves, peach jam, or in my case some homemade peach-apricot jam

 - Cream, to glaze

 - Add 2 tablespoons of ice water and pulse till combined.
 Pinch dough to see if it holds together.
 If dry, add up to 3 more tablespoons of water a teaspoon at a time till a cohesive dough forms.
-Wrap in plastic and refrigerate about an hour.
+Wrap in plastic and refrigerate for about an hour.

-- Roll dough into a 14-inch circle between 2 sheets of parchment, place on rimless baking sheet, then chill for 10 minutes.
+- Roll dough into a 14-inch circle between 2 sheets of parchment, place on a rimless baking sheet, then chill for 10 minutes.

 - The dough is quite fragile, so allow the dough to warm up at room temperature if cracking occurs.
 Pinch together any cracks.
-Brush exposed crust with cream and sprinkle crust and apples with remaining 2 tablespoons of sugar.
+Brush the exposed crust with cream and sprinkle the crust and apples with the remaining 2 tablespoons of sugar.

-- Bake 20 minutes, then reduce oven temperature to 375º and bake another 30 minutes or till crust is golden and apples are tender.
+- Bake for 20 minutes, then reduce oven temperature to 375º and bake for another 30 minutes or till the crust is golden and the apples are tender.

 - Serve in wedges dusted with powdered sugar or with vanilla ice cream.